Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 April 2025 06.25.13 UTC
+- WIB: Rabu, 16 April 2025 09.03.37 UTC
-- WITA: Rabu, 16 April 2025 07.25.13 UTC
+- WITA: Rabu, 16 April 2025 10.03.37 UTC
-- WIT: Rabu, 16 April 2025 08.25.13 UTC
+- WIT: Rabu, 16 April 2025 11.03.37 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: technology
+Kategori: inspirational